rduenasf/birding/docs/birds/calthr.md

 scientific_name: "Toxostoma redivivum"
 order: "Passeriformes"
 family: "Mimidae (Mockingbirds and Thrashers)"
 description: "Toxostoma redivivum is a species of bird in the Mimidae (Mockingbirds and Thrashers) family.
-It has been observed 3 times.
+It has been observed 5 times.
+It has been photographed.
 It has been recorded."
 species_group: "Catbirds, Mockingbirds, and Thrashers"
 species_code: "calthr"

 sidebar_position: 92
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Mimidae (Mockingbirds and Thrashers)
   - Catbirds, Mockingbirds, and Thrashers
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---